blakeZTL/PMT/pcf/AvailableSmeLookupBasic/README.md

 Contains the `createAvailableSmeSelect` function which creates the dropdown select element for available SMEs.

+### `css/AvailableSmeLookup.css`

+Contains the CSS styles for the `AvailableSmeLookupBasic` PCF component.

+### `ControlManifest.Input.xml`

+Defines the metadata for the `AvailableSmeLookupBasic` PCF component, including properties, resources, and feature usage.

 ## License

 This project is licensed under the MIT License.